G1enB1and/gitbash-commands/git-commands.md

 the `-` indicates the original file and `+` indicates the new changed file.
 `-38,6` indicates line number 38 and the following 6 lines of the original file. `+38,11` line 38 and the following 11 lines of the new changed file.
 11, from 6 means that 5 lines were added in this area.

+## git log --decorate
+This flag has been enabled by default since git v2.13, so you no longer have to type it.
+It shows tags to the right of commit SHAs.

+## git tag
+`git tag` will display all tags that are in the repository.

+`git tag -a v1.0` This will open your code editor and wait for you supply a message for the tag.
+How about the message "Ready for content"?

+CAREFUL: In the command above (`git tag -a v1.0`) the `-a` flag is used.
+This flag tells Git to create an annotated flag.
+If you don't provide the flag (i.e. `git tag v1.0`) then it'll create what's called a lightweight tag.

+Annotated tags are recommended because they include a lot of extra information such as:

+- the person who made the tag
+- the date the tag was made
+- a message for the tag

+Because of this, you should always use annotated tags.

+tags should be visible in logs by default since git v2.13, but if you don't see them, just type `git log --decorate`.

+### deleting a tag
+`git tag -d v1.0` will delete the tag `v1.0`.

 ### options for git log --patch:
 `-w` ignores whitespace when comparing files.